Fluency, understanding, expression and confidence.

 While continuing to review wonderful new sheet music as it appears, the time has come to celebrate this larger body of life-enhancing repertoire.

-I am happy to announce that the Pianodao Music Library will now expand to include these timeless classics, rightly also making them central to my offer of professional support to those pianists and students around the world who use my Masterclass digital feedback service.
+I am happy to announce that the Pianodao Music Library will now expand to include these timeless classics, rightly also making them central to my offer of professional support to those pianists and students around the world who use my Video Feedback Service for advice on their playing.

-Alongside “which edition” reviews of core repertoire, I will be introducing a new series of composer-based articles looking at the greats not sufficiently highlighted elsewhere on the site.
+I will soon be introducing a new series of composer-based articles looking at the greats not sufficiently highlighted elsewhere on the site.
 This new series will begin this spring with Discovering Janáček and Discovering Burgmüller.
-Mendelssohn, Grieg and Poulenc are all pencilled in for 2022 as well.
+Mendelssohn, Grieg, Czerny and Poulenc are all pencilled in for 2022 as well.

 A Vision for Pianodao…